alphagov/govuk_content_api/README.md

 * Database error handling
 * See if the solr code can be simplified
-* Include details of publications other than answers
 * Clean way to add more publication types
 * Include related items
 * Include curated lists